sharp-rmf/magni/README.md

 - [ ] Tune ros1_navigation parameters for dual RPlidar.

 ## Decawave Localization
+- [ ] udev rule to assign device name to decawave
 - [ ] Write package that uses serial data from Decawave
 - [ ] Figure out how to transform the UWB frame of reference to the local frame. ( Try to make this tool general )
 - [ ] Periodically update the robot pose using UWB ( theoretically more accurate )